ganeshaditya1/interview_prep/README.md

 ### Graph algorithms

 #### 1. BFS, Breadth first search
-Cover all the nodes neighboring the starting node, then fan out and cover their neighbors, then their neighbors and so on.
+Cover all the nodes neighboring of the starting node first, then fan out and cover their neighbors, then their neighbors and so on.

 **Time complexity** O(V + E) where V is the number of vertices, E is the number of edges.
 There could be cycles so the number of edges could be different from the number of vertices.
 **Space complexity** O(E) BFS needs a queue to keep track of what nodes to visit next.
 It also needs a set/list to keep track of nodes we have already visited, so we don't get stuck in a loop re-visiting already visited nodes.

 #### 2. DFS, Depth first search
 Basically you start with a node and move on to it's child and then it's child and so on till you hit a node with no children or a node whose children have all been covered.
-Then you back track and explore an unvisited child.
+Then you back track and explore an unvisited child of the previous node.

 **Time complexity** Same as BFS
 **Space complexity** Same as BFS